Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/Ymburg/Ymburg.md

     desc: The dog makes two bite attacks.
     attack_bonus: 0
   - name: Bite
     desc: "Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage.
-If the target is a creature, it must succeed on a DC 12 Constitution saving throw against disease or become poisoned until the disease is cured.
+Upon critical hit, if the target is a creature, it must succeed on a DC 12 Constitution saving throw against disease or become poisoned until the disease is cured.
 Every 24 hours that elapse, the creature must repeat the saving throw, reducing its CON by 1 (2 on a failure).
 This reduction lasts until the disease is cured.
 The creature dies if the disease reduces its hit point maximum to 0."
     attack_bonus: 4
     damage_dice: 1d6
     damage_bonus: 2

 ```

+#Master-Notes This town is a strategic route and enemy forces from [[The Great Fores]] will try to seize the location to have control over the [[Veiled ravine]].